Project Articles 9,459 views February 21, 2026

 Problem Context: Why Existing Workflows Break

-• partial YAML and config files,
+• partial YAML or deployment specs,

 • markdown design notes,

-• issue discussions,
+• issue or pull request discussions,

 What I Built